 Admission gates open at 6 p.m. and close at 9 p.m.
 All guests admitted at 9 p.m. and before will be allowed one hayride ticket.
 Activities continue for attendees inside the gates until 10 p.m.
 Depending on the crowd waiting in line with hayride tickets, hayrides may extend past 11 p.m.

-If you purchased an online ticket valid for a Friday or Saturday night, you may use your ticket on any Friday or Saturday night.
-And, if you purchased a online ticket valid for a Thursday or Sunday night, you may use your ticket on any Thursday or Sunday night.
+If you purchased a Premium online ticket valid for a Friday or Saturday night, you may use your ticket on any Friday or Saturday night.
+And, if you purchased a Basic online ticket valid for a Thursday or Sunday night, you may use your ticket on any Thursday or Sunday night.
 If Conner Prairie cancels the event due to weather on the night of your choice, you may use your tickets on another Thursday/Sunday or Friday/Saturday night depending on your ticket transaction option.
-Remember, all ticket sales are final and tickets are non-refundable.
+Remember, all ticket sales are final and unused tickets are non-refundable.

 How long does it take to experience the entire festival?